EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 > The "Issuer" and "Audience" parameters in `JwtSecurityToken`'s constructor correspond to JWT claims `iss` and `aud`, respectively.
 You can learn more about them and other claims in [the RFC](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1).

 The next parameter that `JwtSecurityToken`'s constructor needs is the claims array.
 In JWT terms, a claim is essentially a statement about the entity for which the token is generated.
 Some data that identifies it.
-For example if we're generating a token for a user, what you would expect to see in such a token's claims are things like username, email, and any other non-secret profile info.
+For example, if we're generating a token for a user, what you would expect to see in such a token's claims are things like username, email, and any other non-secret profile info.

 In our case, as you can see in the `CreateClaims` method, we add a number of claims: